Manufacturing industry

 Intellectual property

-- Circuit layout rights automatically protects original layout designs for integrated circuits and computer chips.
+- circuit layout rights, protecting layout designs for integrated circuits and computer chips

 Insurance